Gastrointestinal Cancers FAQs

-These answers to frequently asked questions about proton therapy for gastrointestinal cancers can help you decide whether this treatment is right for you.
-You can also contact us directly for more information.
+These answers to frequently asked questions can help you decide whether proton therapy for gastrointestinal cancers is right for you.

 What types of upper GI cancers can be treated with proton therapy?